Bayesian Nested Latent Class Models for Cause-of-Death Assignment using Verbal Autopsies Across Multiple Domains: Additional results when limited target data is available

-In this section, we present additional results on the analysis of calibrating \nameholder{} and InSilicoVA with additional labeled data from the target domain.
-Table \ref{Stab:agg} shows the three levels of the cause list we use in the calibration process.
-The algorithms are fitted on the original $34$ cause and the individual level predictions are aggregated to the other two broader categories.
-The result with the $11$-cause list is presented in the main manuscript.
-Figure \ref{Sfig:calib-34} compares the calibrated CSMF accuracy on the original $34$-cause list. \nameholder{} before calibration achieves higher CSMF accuracy than the calibrated InSilicoVA in four of the six sites.
-Figure \ref{Sfig:calib-5} compares the calibrated CSMF accuracy on the broader $5$-cause list.
-In this case, the performance of the calibrated methods are similar, which is as expected as the $5$ by $5$ classification error can be estimated with high precision given $30\%$ of labeled target domain data.
+Figure \ref{Sfig:calib-11} compares the calibrated CSMF accuracy on the $11$-cause list.
+Except for Dar es Salaam, the joint modeling approach \nameholder{} with partial labels achieve comparable or higher CSMF accuracy than the calibration approach.
+Figure \ref{Sfig:calib-5} compares the calibrated CSMF accuracy on the broader $5$-cause list, and the performance of the calibrated methods are similar.
 This analysis suggest that our approach to directly model the joint distribution of symptoms across domains is beneficial both with and without labeled data from the target domain, with the greatest improvements from the conditional independence model when the number of causes to consider is large.